-Unlocking oil and gas reservoirs
+Unlocking oil and gas resources

-New technologies for offshore petroleum exploration and production
+New technologies for exploration and production

-- Flow assurance systems to ensure uninterrupted flow of oil and gas in subsea pipelines and access to previously stranded gas
+- flow assurance systems to ensure uninterrupted flow of oil and gas in subsea pipelines and access to previously stranded gas

 - a hydrocarbon sensor array to monitor the movement of oil spills